Disability Theology

 Deborah Creamer’s Disability and Christian Theology: Embodied Limits and Constructive Possibilities proposed a new, explicitly theological model of disability.
 She drew standard models of disability into conversation with Christian theology and developed a ‘limits’ model of disability.
 The body is the site of her theological and theoretical reflection.
 ‘To write about disability’, she wrote in the book’s introduction, ‘is to reconsider our understandings of human embodiment’ (2009: 3).
 Accordingly, her ‘limits’ model of disability begins from the principle that ‘we not only have but are bodies’ (2009: 57).
 The concept of the body takes on a particular significance because of the identification of the church as the body of Christ.

 The foundation of Creamer’s proposal is the idea that ‘insights that come from disability are something with which we all have experience’ (2009: 96): that is, human beings are inherently limited.
-Some limiting conditions are labelled ‘disability’; yet, Creamer points out, noboby is disabled before God.
+Some limiting conditions are labelled ‘disability’; yet, Creamer points out, nobody is disabled before God.
 Moreover, the most important liberation is one all people require: a liberation from the tendency ‘to hold inaccurate self-representations, especially insofar as we deny or depreciate our own limits’ (2009: 71).
 Her ‘limits’ model focuses on physical disability.
 Her brief discussion of the challenges presented by what she terms ‘cognitive disabilities’ concludes with uncertainty about how a narrative of the experience of cognitive disability might find ‘an entry point’ to ‘a discourse dominated by intellectual and academic rigor’ (2009: 108).

 Creamer instead looks forward to further academic work in disability that might ‘add complexity and theoretical rigor to these already powerful images of inclusion and justice [proposed by Nancy Eiesland, Jennie Weiss Block, and Kathy Black]’ (2009: 91).
 Yet the conversation has moved in other directions.
-Although a new disability liberation theology has not emerged, theological work on intellectual disability has grown into a broad and lively conversation since the publication of Disability and Christian Theology.
+Although a new disability liberation theology has not emerged, theological work on intellectual disability has grown into a grown into a broad and lively conversation since the publication of Disability and Christian Theology.

 3.2 Theology and intellectual disability